-20 Best Xbox Series X|S RPGs of All Time - Gameranx
+28 Best Xbox Series X/S RPGs of All Time - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S, Nintendo Switch

 The Witcher 3 is arguably one of the best and most influential open-world games of the Xbox One generation.
-The game was released in 2015 and kept getting better with time as CD Projekt Red added DLC and updates to the game.
-This year is the perfect time for Xbox Series owners to get into the game.
-CD Projekt Red is delivering a free next-gen update for the game later this year that will make it worth getting into for the first time or even playing again.
-It’s truly one of the most fantastical RPGs of recent years.
-So deep and rich that it spawned the hit Netflix series of the same name.
+The game was released in 2015 and kept getting better with time as CD Projekt Red added DLC and plenty of updates to the game.
+This year is the perfect time for Xbox Series owners to get into the game, as CD Projekt Red is scheduled to deliver a free next-gen update for the game later this year.
+It’s truly one of the most fantastical RPGs of recent years, so deep and rich that it spawned a hit Netflix series of the same name.
 If swordplay, magic, and monsters are your jam, The Witcher 3 is a must-play RPG.

 #3 Mass Effect: Legendary Edition